 Although I first signed up for Hipcamp a few years ago, I hadn’t booked any camping trips until this summer.
 We just went on our first Hipcamp trip last week.
-I wanted to recap our adventure here as kind of a Hipcamp reviews series.
-Or maybe doing camping recaps in general!
+I wanted to recap our adventure here as kind of a Hipcamp review.

 One of the first camping spots that caught my eye, when I had searched around Oregon and the Mt Hood area, was the Enola Hills listing.
 The pictures were pretty incredible.
 Like so good that it seems like maybe they were highly edited or that someone did some serious staging.
 But after reading reviews it seemed like a legit cool site.
 Albeit quite a bit more than we have ever paid for camping!
 The space is often used for group camping.
 But with just our family, because of the price and it being our first tent camping with our two year old, we decided to spend just one night.
 And it was a great kick off to camping season!

 Hipcamp Review: Booking Pros and Cons

 The Hipcamp website is pretty straight forward.
 It’s like Airbnb for camping.
 The are definitely some extras that can bump up the price.
 Like if you add firewood or some kind of activity (not all listings have this).
 And then taxes, fees etc that even with hotels you’ll have.
 It’s like “oh, hello extra money but now that I’m kind of invested in this, I guess this is what we’re paying unless we want to start all over in our search.”